4 Ways To Get A Green Card On Your Own

 Conclusion

 It often can become difficult to obtain a green card when you have to rely on the goodwill and time-intensive work of an employer or other sponsor.
-Fortunately, as we’ve discussed, there are multiple ways in which someone can petition on their own for a green card.
+Fortunately, as we’ve discussed, there are multiple lawful pathways available for individuals seeking to understand how to get a green card without relying on a traditional employer sponsor.

 My name is Michael Ashoori and I’m a U.S. immigration lawyer and the founder of Ashoori Law.
 As an immigration lawyer, I help families, professionals, investors, and entrepreneurs get visas, green cards, and citizenship to the United States.
 If you have any questions, feel free to request a free consultation by clicking this link.